tasb/docker-kubernetes-training/labs/lab02.md

 => CACHED [final 2/2] COPY --from=publish /app/publish .
 ```

-If you want to force docker to build all layers again withou using cache, you may use '--no-cache' flag.
+If you want to force docker to build all layers again without using cache, you may use '--no-cache' flag.

 ```bash
 docker build --no-cache -t my-echo-api .